-Keep your kids busy around camp with these fun camping activities for toddlers!
+Keep your kids busy around camp with these fun, easy activities!

 Keep a kid busy while family camping with these fun camping activity ideas!

-These will work for older babies too so that you can enjoy your camp trip with the family and your toddler will stay entertained while camping!
-We’ll check out some fun toddler camping crafts, easy snack options, and little chores to help around camp!
+These will work for kids of all ages, though it’s primarily for the younger crowd.
+We’ll check out some fun camping crafts, easy snack options, and little chores to help around camp!

-Whether you are pitching a tent, or setting up a camper, it is no joke that keeping toddlers and babies entertained while you get everything done is sometimes really difficult!
+Whether you are pitching a tent, or setting up a camper, it is no joke that keeping kids (especially young ones like toddlers and babies) entertained while you get everything done is sometimes really difficult!

 I know, for example, if I don’t give my toddler some task, he will either start putting rocks in our SUV’s exhaust pipe or start smacking things (sometimes people) with a stick!